 Background screening can be time consuming.
 If your company needs to drug test, verify employers, verify education, and check criminal records, it can become a pretty heavy lift to onboard employees.
 In addition to the amount of time and effort background screening takes, doing it yourself can post several risks, including:

 - Not getting proper consent documentation.
-While consent is not required if you are performing your background checks in-house, it is smart business to have it on-hand should an applicant choose to take legal action against your company.
+While consent is not required if you are performing your background checks in-house, it is smart business to have it on-hand should an candidate choose to take legal action against your company.

 - Failing to stick to applicable laws.
 Local, state, and federal governments are always changing rules regarding background screening.
 Staying on top of these regulatory changes can be a job in and of itself and a huge burden for internal staff to handle.
 Violating these laws can open your company to criminal liability.